facundoolano/rpg-cli/README.md

 }
 ```

+### Troubleshooting

+* The program doesn't currently work in Windows (since I don't have a dev environment handy for that platform).
+If you have input on how to fix it, please comment [here](https://github.com/facundoolano/rpg-cli/issues/17).
+Patches are very welcome as well.
+* The release binary for macOS [is not signed](https://github.com/facundoolano/rpg-cli/issues/27).
+To open it for the first time, right click on the binary and select "Open" from the menu.

 ## Usage

 The first time you run the program, a new hero is created at the user's home directory.